temporalio/samples-go/serverjwtauth/README.md

 To create this manually, we will use `tctl`.
 According to [the tctl docs](https://docs.temporal.io/docs/devtools/tctl/#securing-tctl) we can use the `tctl-authorization-plugin` binary.
-If using docker, this binary is included with tctl otherwise, built it and put it on the `PATH`.
+If using docker, this binary is included with tctl otherwise, build it and put it on the `PATH`.

 We must set the `TEMPORAL_CLI_AUTHORIZATION_TOKEN` environment variable with an authorization header value that includes the JWT key.
 The following command generates a 1 hour key with `admin` permissions on the `system` namespace: